WebAhead5/SmartCooking/README.md

     User: Enter the website without typing an ingredient Result : User will see a default list of recipes that he choose from.
 # 2nd Scenario
-    User: Enter type an ingredient in the box and click the run button Result : User will see list of recipes which include the ingredient that he typed.
+    User: Type an ingredient in the box and click the run button Result : User will see list of recipes which include the ingredient that he typed.
 ```